Software Venture Consulting

 digg this article | del.icio.us this article

-On the occasions when I do any consulting work, I work on an hourly rate.
+When I do consulting work, I work on an hourly rate.
 Period.
 No project price.
 No estimate.
 No quotes.
 No guarantees.
 I work hourly until they want me to stop.
 Don't like it?
 Don't hire me.
 Sound callous?

 New clients - those who have never before worked with a consultant - are rarely impressed by this model.
 They want a firm price, they want it to be adhered to, and they expect delivery of their finished software on schedule and on budget.
 Sounds reasonable.
 Anything less is not professional.